Will Your Records Management Policies, Procedures, Guidelines, Schedules, And Systems Protect Your Utility?

 - Master RRS identifying retention requirements by records series (document types), including description, and DANS, disposition authorization numbers?

-- Do the locations where the Utility store electronic records (e.g. email, shared network drives) ensure that records will be retained and disposed of in accordance with their schedules, including:
+- Do the locations where the Utility store electronic content in email, shared network drives, collaboration sites, content management systems, and data systems ensure that records will be retained and disposed of in accordance with their schedules, including:

-- protecting documents from deletion before there scheduled date,
+- protecting documents from deletion before their scheduled date,

-- allowing documents to be kept longer than required operationally, or legally, and
+- allowing documents to be kept longer if required operationally, or legally,

-- storage of all documents in one electronic content management (ECM) system?
+- proper storage of all documents and records?

-If the answer is NO to any of the above questions, you will need to update parts of your records management program (policies, procedures, guidelines, schedules, and/or systems).
+If the answer is NO to any of the above questions, you will need to update parts of your records management program (policies, procedures, guidelines, schedules) and review the current systems where content is stored.
 If you would like ideas and assistance feel free to reach out to us.
+We also can help identify ways to improve Utility processes and workflows.

 We assisted many Utilities, including Covington Water, Highline Water, Midway Sewer, Snohomish County PUD, Seattle Public Utilities, and other agencies with an update of their records management programs.
-For further discussion, Contact Us >
+As independent consultants, we provide an objective review of your programs, policies, procedures, processes, and systems; including recommendations for improvement.
+For further discussion, Contact Us

 We also provide assistance in the areas of Utility process improvement, ECM Planning, and computer system replacement planning, Read More >